 This includes the following: (i) 120 N. Clovis Avenue building is bordered on the east by a four-lane roadway (Clovis Avenue), on the west by a portion of the walking trail that is adjacent to the building maintained by the City of Clovis, on the south by the Fairfield Inn & Suites Hotel located at 50 N. Clovis Avenue, and on the north by an open field.
 This includes the following: Clovis Avenue and Alluvial Avenue thoroughfares and sidewalks that border University property.
-The portion of the walking trail that is adjacent to 120 N. Clovis Avenue; (ii) 45 and 65 N. Clovis Avenue buildings are bordered on the west by a four-lane roadway (Clovis Avenue), on the east by a residential area, on the south by Vineyard Pools located at 1 N. Clovis Avenue, and on the north by a single residence; (iii) 2500 Alluvial Avenue building is bordered on the north by a four-lane roadway (Alluvial Avenue), on the east by Cliv of Clovis Fire Station #5, and on the west by an open field.
+The portion of the walking trail that is adjacent to 120 N. Clovis Avenue; (ii); (iii) 2500 Alluvial Avenue building is bordered on the north by a four-lane roadway (Alluvial Avenue), on the south by the freeway 168 onramp, on the east by City of Clovis Fire Station #5, and on the west by an open field.